atom/atom/docs/your-first-package.md

 # Create Your First Package

-The tutorial will lead you though creating a simple package that replaces selected text with [ascii art](http://en.wikipedia.org/wiki/ASCII_art).
-For example, if "cool" was selected the output would be:
+This tutorial will guide you though creating a simple replaces the selected text with [ascii art](http://en.wikipedia.org/wiki/ASCII_art).
+When you run our new command with the word "cool" selected, it will be replaced with:

 ```
                     /\_ \